anywhichway/nano-hcx/README.md

 5) Does not require a build environment/pre-compilation process.

+6) Allows direct use of the JavaScript debugger in templates.

-6) Supports server side rendering via a pre-built Express rendering engine.
+7) Supports server side rendering via a pre-built Express rendering engine.

-7) Sanitizes HTML using DOMPurify or a sanitizer of your choice.
+8) Sanitizes HTML using DOMPurify or a sanitizer of your choice.

-8) Is far smaller, and we think simpler and more flexible, than many other options.
+9) Is far smaller, and we think simpler and more flexible, than many other options.

 # Installation